How to Create the Perfect EPK

 Here’s how to add a password protection to your Wix website.

 Your EPK can be shared either on its own dedicated website or as an added section of your band’s main site.
+If you don't have a website of your own, there's no time like the present to create a music website.

 It’s also a good idea to have a printed version of your press kit on hand at events, like festivals or conventions, where you may run into industry professionals.
 If that sounds like a pain, know that you can always include a link to your electronic press kit (with the password listed) on your business card.